SkyInkLearning/Azure_DevOps_yaml/README.md

       - main
 ```

 The "pr" section is telling the pipeline that if a pull request is targets either of these branches, run the pipeline.
+It will run the pipeline on the code in the pull request, making sure that the tests clear on all the new code in the pull request.

 ### Pool: